HKUDS/SSLRec/README.md

 + How to implement your own model using SSLRec
 + How to deploy your own datasets in SSLRec
 + How to implement your own training process in SSLRec
++ How to tune hyper-parameters automatically in SSLRec

 and so on.